Father Wound and Family Constellations

 Entanglement With the Father’s Pain

-Family Constellations also explores how children may become emotionally entangled with the burdens carried by the father.
+Family Constellations also explores how children may become entangled with the burdens carried by the father.

 Fathers themselves may carry unresolved: